Monetization best practices

 Flow typeTypical sweet-spotWhy

-Personalised avatar/portrait packs$6 – $12 (Photos of user in Middle-Earth)Doesn’t look like a highly complex process to the user, but tempting if enough images are included
+Personalized avatar/portrait packs$6–$12Doesn’t look highly complex, but tempting if enough images are included

-**Complex logic with images included ** (DnD campaign generator with character portraits included)$10+users expect higher price due to the perceived complexity of the flow and the extra of images
+Complex logic with images (DnD campaign generator with character portraits)$10+Users expect higher price due to perceived complexity and the bonus of images

 How to choose

-1. Build something that your audience relates to and would want to use.
+1. Build something your audience relates to and would want to use.

-• Leaves room for platform fee and promos while staying attractive.
+3. Target 2× cost as a starting margin — leaves room for the platform fee and promos while staying attractive.

 However, this is just a starting point.
-Perhaps most of your audience is not willing to pay $10 for your flow, but $7 is a no-brainer, which could massively increase your conversion rate and overall revenue.
+Perhaps most of your audience isn’t willing to pay $10, but $7 is a no-brainer — which could massively increase your conversion rate and overall revenue.

-If your net margin is < $1 you’re likely under-pricing.
-If conversion tanks, you’re likely over-pricing or your flow is doesn’t resonate with your audience.
+Rule of thumb: if your net margin is less than $1, you’re likely under-pricing.
+If conversion tanks, you’re likely over-pricing — or your Flow doesn’t resonate with your audience.

 2. Test before you publish